What are Absolute Dispersion and Relative Dispersion?

 Some Commonly Used Measures of Relative Dispersion / Absolute Dispersion

 The simplest measure of absolute dispersion is the range.
-This is just the upper limit minus the lower limit; the largest data point minus the smallest.
+This is just the largest data point minus the smallest.
 We can write this as R = H – L.

 For example, if a data set consisted of the points 2, 4, 5, 8, and 18, the range would be 18 – 2 = 16.